snaanortey/naanorkor-nortey-capstone-client/README.md

 This is the frontend repository of my bootcamp capstone project; Foodease.
 Ever had ingredients in your kitchen but not sure what to cook?
 Or gone shopping to prepare a meal and forgot to buy one or two of the ingredients?
 Foodease solves these problems while reducing food waste.
 Foodease is a web app that allows users to:

 - Take pictures of ingredients they have at home, upload them and get recipes to cook!
 Users can do this using the `GetRecipes` feature.
 - Type a meal they want to prepare and get a shopping list for that meal.
-Users can do this using the `GetShoppingLiist` feature.
+Users can do this using the `GetShoppingList` feature.

 Foodease reduces food waste by: